Online Since 1999 Site Secure

 We’re giving third place to EE, as it also offers roaming at no extra cost on select plans and as an affordable extra on others, though its list of free or cheap roaming locations isn’t as extensive as the other networks.

-Three comes in last here, as roaming costs extra on every plan.
-This is quite a shift as Three was once strong for roaming.
-That said, it’s still not terrible, with affordable roaming offered in a decent selection of places.
+Three comes in last here, as while free roaming is included on some plans, you can only use it for a limited number of days.
+That said, it’s still not terrible, with free or affordable roaming offered in a decent selection of places.

 Newsletter